12.2 Common Disorders and Disabilities in Children and Adolescents

 - Prioritize your battles.
 Because the child with ODD has trouble avoiding power struggles, prioritize the things you want your child to do.
 For example, if you give your child a time-out in their room for misbehavior, don’t add time to the time-out for arguing.
 Instead, calmly say, “Your time will start when you go to your room.”
 Listen when they shout, but do not shout back.

 - Set reasonable, age-appropriate limits and consequences.
 Set limits and establish consequences that can be enforced consistently.
+For example, if a child refuses to do homework, a reasonable consequence might be losing screen time for the evening.

 - Maintain other interests.
 Manage your stress with healthy life choices such as exercise and relaxation.
 Maintain personal interests so that managing your child with ODD doesn’t take all your time and energy.
 Use respite care and other breaks as needed.